virupabandi/python-for-devops-practice/Day-08/02-Assigment/01-list-questions.md

 # Basic-Level List Questions

 **Q1: What is a list in Python, and how is it used in DevOps?**
+    A list is a fundamental data structure in programming that allows you to store a collection of items.
+Lists are ordered and can contain elements of various data types, such as numbers, strings, and objects.

 **Q2: How do you create a list in Python, and can you provide an example related to DevOps?**